 Did a Deceptive Ad Lead to Your Injury?

 The FTC works to ensure that advertisers are honest about the risks of their products.
 When a company fails to disclose known risks which could be dangerous to the consumer, that company is responsible for the subsequent harm its products caused.

 From household products to pharmaceutical medications, the Phillips Law Group has worked to hold companies responsible for deceptive advertisements which harm consumers.
 If you have injured by a product with a deceptive or hidden warning, you may be eligible for compensation.
-Call or text 1-800-706-3000 to speak with the experienced California products liability attorneys at Phillips Law Group today.
+Call 1-800-706-3000 to speak with the experienced Phoenix personal injury lawyers at Phillips Law Group today.